propavingk/LamportLens/ROADMAP.md

 - A comparison mode that takes two JSON reports and prints what changed, instead of requiring `git diff` on the rendered text.

+## Rates

+- A `--rate-schedule` command that prints the SIMD-0437 step table from